CarFit – Helping mature drivers find their safest fit.

 CarFit is an educational program that provides a quick, yet comprehensive assessment of the “fit” between a vehicle and its driver.
 The program also provides information and materials on community-specific resources that could enhance driving safety and increase mobility for older drivers.

 The Canadian Association of Occupational Therapists (CAOT) in partnership with CAA have worked together to bring CarFit to Canada.
 The program was initially developed by the American Automobile Association (AAA), AARP and the American Occupational Therapy Association (AOTA).

-Though having a trained CarFit Technician assess the relationship between driver and vehicle is the best way to spot potential issues, the following tips can help when performing a self-evaluation.
+Having a trained CarFit Technician do the assessment is the best way to spot potential issues.
+In the event you cannot attend a CarFit Clinic, the following tips can help when performing a self-evaluation.

 - Motorists' line of sight should be at least three inches above the top of the steering wheel.